 You will normally find brick on the outside of houses and many garages also use brick.
 So for example putting up a hanging plant outside would require some drilling of bricks, or maybe putting up a shelf in your garage.

-It I was hanging a small lightweight picture I would go through the mortar.
-For something like a mirror or shelves I would always drill through the brick.
+If we were hanging a small lightweight picture we would go through the mortar.
+For something like a mirror or shelves we would always drill through the brick.
 It takes a little experience to be able to make the right decision.
 However, if in doubt always go for drilling through the brick.

 How To Drill Through Masonry Block?